Storing and managing data hindering Kiwi businesses’ ability to innovate

 Once deployment is underway, 42% New Zealand and Australian IT professionals deem ease of storage infrastructure implementation as well as overall new product functionality as critically important.

-The survey of 100 professionals also found that 82% of respondents believe there is value in buying storage and other data centre technologies and services from one vendor.
+The survey of 100 professionals also found that 82% of respondents believe there is value in buying storage and other data center technologies and services from one vendor.
 “Enterprises are under pressure to keep pace with increasing user expectations and place a premium on maintaining service level agreements and achieving peak workload performance,” says Peter O’Connor, vice president Asia Pacific, Nimble Storage.

 “This survey suggests that IT data storage solutions and their management are now considered critical mainstream purchases with the potential to impact an organisation’s ability to innovate,” he says.